shiltemann/galaxy-metagenomics/README.md

 ``docker run -d -p 8080:80 bgruening/galaxy-metagenomics``

 I will shortly explain the meaning of all the parameters.
-For a more detailed describtion please consult the [docker manual](http://docs.docker.io/), it's really worth reading.
+For a more detailed description please consult the [docker manual](http://docs.docker.io/), it's really worth reading.

 Let's start: ``docker run`` will run the Image/Container for you.